 Throughout Wildcat Welcome and your first year at Northwestern your Peer Adviser (PA) will be an available support system for you.
 Your PA is a current student who previously transferred to Northwestern who was carefully selected and trained to guide you through your transition to the University starting in July (expect to hear from them in late July).

-Parent and Family Orientation will be held virtually this year.
+Parent and Family Orientation will be held virtually this year on September 13.
 Please visit the Parent & Family Orientation page for more information.
 The full schedule for this program will not be released until the summer.

-A note about health and safety: The safety of our students is our priority.
-Wildcat Welcome is subject to change as Northwestern follows local, state, and federal health directives and guidelines.
-The University has not stated a timeline for decisions as of the beginning of May.
+The safety of our students is our priority.
+The dates and details above are subject to change as Northwestern follows local, state, and federal health directives and guidelines.
+Students will be notified of changes via Purple Prep emails throughout the summer.